©2025 Tyrone

 We then combined this aesthetic with 3D elements in a flexible and adaptive workflow.
 Some sequences were built entirely in 3D, while in others we rendered models and animations before importing camera data into After Effects for compositing.
 This hybrid approach allowed us to create cinematic visuals with a distinctly handcrafted edge.

-The reel above features a selection of shots I worked on either entirely or predominantly, across several of the game's load movie sequences.
+The reel to the left features a selection of shots I worked on either entirely or predominantly, across several of the game's load movie sequences.

 I spent just over a year with the Territory team, contributing from concept through to final delivery on Call of Duty 6 for Activision.
 As someone who grew up with the franchise, being part of the visual development was a proud and fulfilling experience.